jaredpalmer/formik/README.md

 ### Using Formik with TypeScript

-The Formik source code is written in TypeScript, so you can rest assured that types will always be up to date.
+The Formik source code is written in TypeScript, so you can rest be assured that types will always be up to date.
 As a mental model, Formik's types are very similar to React Router 4's `<Route>`.

 #### Render props (`<Formik />` and `<Field/>`)